This is a simple, efficient implementation of intervals and interval

 end (effectively finding intervals at a point).

-, if an equivalent interval (by
+Insert INTERVAL into TREE, if an equivalent interval (by

-interval-equal-p) is not already in TREE
+interval-equal-p) is not already in TREE, returning INTERVAL.

 Otherwise, return the existing interval.